 Leibniz Center for Tropical Marine Ecology, Bremen

-Professor for Marine Ecology, University Bremen
+Professor for basic and applied marine ecology, University Bremen

 1989 - 92